Winner 2026

 Merlijn is the kind of photographer who always carries a camera.
 With remarkable curiosity, he captures whatever draws his eye: a play of light, a facial expression, a detail in a landscape or an everyday moment filled with meaning.
 In Merlijn’s world, everything counts.
 His images are playful, clear and intuitive, inviting the viewer to look again with attention and a sense of wonder.

-A book documenting Merlijn’s journey, sources of inspiration and new works, the seventeenth edition in the Inspiration series, will be published this year by Waanders.
-His new work will be on view at Singer Laren from 24 November 2026 to 10 January 2027.
-The exhibition will subsequently travel to Museum EICAS in Deventer, from 17 January to 28 March 2027.
+A book about Merlijn’s journey, sources of inspiration, and new work, the seventeenth edition in the Inspiratie series, will once again be published by Waanders.
+His work will be on view at Singer Laren from November 24, 2026, through January 10, 2027.
+The exhibition will then travel to Museum EICAS in Deventer for the period from January 24 through March 28, 2027.

 Photo Merlijn (home page): Caecilia Rasch